theo-crookes/STOR601Assessment/README.md

 This repository also contains a READ ME.Rd giving a more in depth description of the tcc package.

-This repository also contains a READ ME.md explaining how to install the package.
+This repository also contains a READ ME.txt explaining how to install the package.